shaikhsameershabbir/base-frontend-next-js-setup-NodeJS-with-authentication-and-authorisation/docs/DEPLOYMENT_GUIDE.md

 # Matka SK - Complete Deployment & System Guide

-Comprehensive guide for deploying and managing the Matka SK admin panel and backend system with advanced authentication, authorization, and hierarchical user management.
+Comprehensive guide for deploying and managing the Matka SK admin panel and backend system with advanced authentication, authorization, hierarchical user management, market management, and transfer functionality.

 ## 📋 Table of Contents